PaloAltoNetworks/iron-skillet/README.md

 to disable, simply return to CLI operation mode with `exit` and enter 'set cli scripting-mode off'.

+#### Editing loaded configurations
+The detailed documentation provides a list of variables that can be edited and instructions for GUI and CLI edits to the these values.

+(link to readthedocs section)

 #### Using the SET command spreadsheet to edit values
 Found in `templates/panorama/set_commands` and `templates/panos/set_commands`